molily/molily.de/_posts/2020-11-21-testing-angular.md

 });
 ```

 Within the spec, we access the Output via `fixture.componentInstance.countChange`.
-In the _Arrange_. phase, we subscribe to the `EventEmitter`.
+In the _Arrange_ phase, we subscribe to the `EventEmitter`.

 ```typescript
 it('emits countChange events on increment', () => {